 Phrae was an important mission station of the American Presbyterian Church in North Thailand.
+Two Phrae missionary houses remind of those days.
 Missionaries built the two houses in the late 19th Century on the Yom River.
 The architectural style is different from other old buildings in the province.
-They were built in an American colonial style mixed with local traditional style.
-It is believed that the houses were constructed by Chinese builders as there were Chinese writings on many pieces of timbers.
-Both houses are now located on Charoenrat Road.
-With funds of the US Consulate in Chiang Mai one of the houses was restored.
+It is a unique American colonial style mixed with local traditional style.
+Chinese workers probably constructed the houses as there were Chinese writings on many pieces of timbers.
+Both houses are on Charoenrat Road.
+With funds of the US Consulate in Chiang Mai, one of the houses was renovated.
 This house is on the grounds of the former Christian School.
-The second house is in deplorable condition and is located on the grounds of the former Christian Hospital, almost next to the other.
+The second house is in deplorable condition.
+It is on the grounds of the old Christian Hospital, almost next to the other house.

 Lucy Starling’s story

 Lucy Starling was a missionary teacher of the Presbyterian Church who worked in Nan and Lampang.
 She visited Phrae in 1912 on her way to Nan.
 Both houses were located on the Yom River, outside the city walls of Phrae.
 In her book “Dawn over Temple Roofs” (New York, 1960) she later wrote:

 “The two bungalows were huge, barny structures, built of teak, with long, wide porches.
 In each of these, about twenty people camped.”
 The Yom River had changed its course though and was now cutting into the banks.
 “A new site must be chosen, and the buildings moved before they drop into the river”…..
 “The buildings on the old site were to be torn down, the planks numbered, and put again in order.”

 Conservation and Restoration